PHPWatch/simple-container/README.md

 A PSR-11 compatible Container that works similar to `pimple/pimple` but lives up to "simple" name.

 ## Design goals

+ - Do one thing and do it well
- - Less than 100 LOC
+ - ~100 LOC
- - Avoid auto-wiring by design
+ - **No auto-wiring** by design
  - Services are declared as closures
  - Array-syntax to access and set services (`$container['database']`)
  - Fully PSR-11 compliant
  - Support for protected services (return closures verbatim)
  - Support for factory services (return a new instance instead of returning the same instance)
+ - 100% test coverage
+ - Services can over overwritten later, marked factory/protected
+ - Function at full speed without a compilation step

 ## Installation